prosperjohn9/landing-page/README.md

 # My-First-Project
+This is my first project in HTML/CSS
+I created a landing page using just html and css Recreated this from a picture sample
-pictures from Cine Insomnia, Rina Mayer, Kien Tran, Bade Saba and Robert Schrader on pexels.com
+Used pictures from Cine Insomnia, Rina Mayer, Kien Tran, Bade Saba and Robert Schrader on pexels.com